Migrant boat capsizes in English Channel; at least 31 dead

 While deaths are occasionally reported on the crossing, such a large number of people losing their lives in one boat is rare.

-People fleeing conflict in Afghanistan, Iraq, Eritrea and Sudan have been among those gathered along towns in northern France seeking to cross to Britain.
+Migrants from around the world have long used northern France as a launching point to reach Britain, either by stowing away in trucks or in dinghies and other small boats organized by smugglers.
+People fleeing conflict in Afghanistan, Iraq, Eritrea and Sudan have been among those gathered along towns in northern France.

 The number of migrants using small boats to cross the channel has grown sharply this year, despite the high risks that are worsening in autumn weather.